Their silence keeps me sleepless for I know

 And watched them plunging down in death’s ballet

-By noon the band of smoke leaned low
+By noon that band of smoke loomed low

-Upon the harbor’s skin like some dark shawl,
+Upon the harbor’s skin and made us gasp;

-A pall of smoke that in its curdled crawl
+A hand of smoke that in its curdled crawl

 The harp strung bridge held up ten thousand souls